2023 Plant Talk 9

 Appalachian Medicinal Plant Ethnographic Studies

 Tommie Bass was an herbalist in the Alabama portion of southern Appalachia who lived from 1908-1996.
 His story has been documented in more depth than most if not all such practitioners.
 For Bass, herbalism was a continually evolving practice.
-The plants that he employed were the product of a synthesis between oral tradition, information learned in books and intuition.
+The plants that he employed were the product of a synthesis between oral tradition, information learned in books and intuition including the influence of an African American herbalist in particular.
 Researchers J. Crellin and Jane Philpott (Crellin & Philpott, 1997a, 1997b) documented through Bass how plants may be adapted from local flora when particular species mentioned in the literature are not abundant.
 Phyllis Light studied with Tommie Bass and continues to practice herbalism at the Southern extreme of Appalachian in Arab, GA (Light, 2011).
 Light also put out a her own book (Light, 2018).
 Observations about Tommie were also made into a book by another one of his students and friends (Patton, 2004).

 Anthropologist David Cozzo (1999) included monographs of 47 plants that were harvested for the medicinal trade in three counties of western North Carolina.
 He interviewed eight “root diggers” about their practices as well as completed a thorough literature review of several sources mentioned in the current class.
 Cozzo found that root digging was an economically marginal activity and that most diggers did not personally use the products that they harvested.
 He went on to do his doctoral dissertation on the medicinal plant traditions of the Cherokee (Cozzo, 2004). i came across another article about root digging in a copy of Geographical Review (Price, 1960).